frothkoetter/cdw/README.md

 ##  - Geospatial Queries

-Exploring the geospatial functions of Hive that are based on the HIVE_ESRI framework.
+Exploring the geospatial functions of Trino that are based on the HIVE_ESRI framework.
 see: https://hive.apache.org/docs/latest/language/hive-udfs/#geospatial

 Start create a table of all counties in the US state California.